sputnikgugja/rtype/README.md

 # Expected "asd" to be a Numeric

 Test::invert(state: 0)
 # (Rtype::ArgumentTypeError) for 'state' argument:
 # Expected 0 to be a Boolean

+Test::invert2(state: 0)
+# (Rtype::ArgumentTypeError) for 'state' argument:
+# Expected 0 to be a Boolean
 ```